ChadAPSheridan/QuestLogCollapse/README.md

 ### Combat Queue System
 - **Early Detection**: Uses `PLAYER_ENTER_COMBAT` event for earliest possible collapse (before taint protection)
 - **Dual-Layer Approach**: Fallback to `PLAYER_REGEN_DISABLED` if early detection fails or is incomplete
+- **Smart Expansion**: Tracks which trackers were collapsed during combat and only expands those on combat end
+- **State Preservation**: Maintains quest log state when combat collapse is disabled or no trackers were affected
 - **Taint Prevention**: If both immediate attempts fail, operations are safely queued to prevent addon taint
 - **Operation Queuing**: Queues collapse/expand operations when combat is detected
 - **Automatic Application**: Applies queued operations safely when combat ends